Yellowstone bison herd: Management

-Only a few bull bison traversed outside Yellowstone National Park prior to 1975, but as bison numbers increased, groups of bison began migrating across the north and west boundaries of Yellowstone to expand their winter range and pioneer new territory in the Greater Yellowstone Ecosystem.
-Over the years, the National Park Service and states bordering the park have implemented various plans to limit exposure of bison to cattle herds outside the park in the Greater Yellowstone area.
-Efforts have including hunting, hazing Bison back into the park, vaccinations and exporting excess Bison to other locations.
-Park and state wildlife officials went to great lengths to prevent bison from mixing with cattle.
+Only a few bull bison traversed outside Yellowstone National Park prior to 1975, but as bison numbers increased, groups of bison began migrating across the northern and western boundaries of Yellowstone to expand their winter range and pioneer new territory in the Greater Yellowstone Ecosystem.
+Over the years, the National Park Service and states bordering the park have implemented various plans to limit exposure of bison to cattle herds outside the park.
+Efforts have included hunting, hazing bison back into the park, vaccinations, and exporting excess bison to other locations.
 Brucellosis is known to exist in the elk and bison of the Yellowstone ecosystem.
-State and federal officials were pressured to prevent the spread of the disease as ranchers worry it could lead to Montana losing its brucellosis-free status.
+State and federal officials face pressure to prevent the spread of the disease, as ranchers worry it could lead to Montana losing its brucellosis-free status.
 Montana state law does not allow the transport of wild bison exposed to brucellosis except to meat processing and research facilities within the state.
-By 2016, state and federal officials were rounding up most bison that wandered outside the park every winter with up to 900 being removed annually.
-Some were captured and shipped to slaughter while others were shot by hunters or state agents.
-Montana managed a state-licensed hunt for bison that left the park from 1985 to 1991 but the number of bison migrating outside of the park continued to increase, prompting the National Park Service to develop management plans to control bison near the park boundaries.
+By 2016, state and federal officials were rounding up most bison that wandered outside the park every winter, with up to 900 being removed annually.
+Some were captured and shipped to slaughter facilities, while others were shot by hunters or state agents.
+Montana managed a state-licensed bison hunt outside the boundaries of the park from 1985 to 1991, but the number of bison migrating outside of the park continued to increase, prompting the National Park Service to develop management plans to control bison near the park boundaries.
 Intense controversy grew between environmentalists, livestock interests and agency managers.
 During harsh winters, bison found convenient grazing on several U.S. Forest Service allotments that were used for cattle in the summer.
 In 1995, the Montana state legislature designated Yellowstone bison as a species in need of disease management and the state sued the National Park Service for allowing bison to leave the park.
 After five years of litigation and mediation, the state of Montana and the federal government developed the Interagency Bison Management Plan (IBMP) to guide the management of bison in and around Yellowstone.